Frequently Asked Questions

 What strategies can help improve my child’s academic success?

-Establishing eligibility for school accommodations and special education services (IEPs and 504 Plans)
+Documentation to support eligibility for school accommodations and special education services (IEPs and 504 Plans)

-Providing recommendations for academic, social-emotional, and behavioral interventions
+Practical recommendations for academic, social-emotional, and behavioral interventions

-Monitoring changes in functioning or the impact of treatment over time
+A baseline to monitor changes in functioning or the impact of treatment over time

 I conduct all assessments personally.
 Students and their parents work exclusively with me throughout the entire process.
 This approach ensures a personalized experience and high-quality, thorough evaluations.